 Let us use a thought experiment to illustrate the underlying risks and potential remedies when incorporating more candidate variables.
 Suppose our task is to fit a model to classify cows and camels based on extracted hierarchical features from some ``oracle'' agent.
 We find a dataset $\mathcal{D}$ containing 10k images of cows and camels from the Internet and use 70\% of them to train a classifier on top of two features provided by the agent: the back shape $x_1$, and the background color $x_2$.
 It is contemplated that cows often appear on the grass while most camels appear on the sand.
 This indicates that we can use $x_2$ to build a classifier that works well on the training data and the remaining $30\%$ test data by classifying whether the background color is green or yellow.
 Moreover, incorporating $x_2$ can also increase the accuracy of the classifier built on $x_1$.
 However, introducing $x_2$ is not what we expected: it may result in a disaster when we deploy it in real-world applications, for example, a detector in a place farming camels and cows, in which the background color is fixed.
-Problems with similar spirits arise in realistic applications \citep{torralba2011unbiased, geirhos2020shortcut} and easily in high-dimension \citep{fan2014endogeneity}.
-A natural question then is if there are any purely data-driven methods to address such a problem.
-Consider the case where we have another dataset $\tilde{\mathcal{D}}$ in which an association between the background color and object label still exists yet slightly perturbs, for example, half of the camels stand on the sand while the rest are not.
-Intuitively, we can combine two different associations in these two datasets and infer that $x_2$ may be a ``spurious'' variable for prediction or causation.
+Problems of a similar nature arise readily in realistic applications \citep{torralba2011unbiased, geirhos2020shortcut} and easily in high dimensions \citep{fan2014endogeneity}.
+A natural question is whether there are any purely data-driven methods to address such an endogeneity problem.
+Consider the case where we have another dataset $\tilde{\mathcal{D}}$ in which an association between the background color and object label still exists yet slightly perturbs; for example, 60\%/90\% of the camels stand on sand in the two datasets, respectively.
+Intuitively, we can combine two different associations between the background color and the object label in these two datasets and infer that $x_2$ may be a ``spurious'' variable for prediction or causation.